 It’s very simple . . .

-We can wring our hands, fret and ponder about the minutiae.
-But until we fix the big problems, nothing will get resolved.
+Until we fix the big problems, nothing will get resolved.
 Our educational system is rigged.
 Our health care system is rigged.
 Our foreign policy is rigged.
 Our tax system is rigged.
 Our monetary system is rigged.
 Our democracy is rigged.
 So . . .

 We can sweat the small stuff but all we will end up doing is standing in a puddle of sweat.